SonahSofern/Xenoblade-Series-Randomizer/README.md

 # General Description
 This program randomizes the BDAT files in The Xenoblade Chronicles Games.
-The project is still a work in progress, only Xenoblade 2 has been worked on for now.
+The project is still a work in progress, only Xenoblade 2 has been published for now.

 # Contact Us
 Discord: https://discord.gg/h93yqZHG8z